Euronext's core profit jumps on strong cash trading, listings

 The company said third-party revenue rose 18.4 percent to 133 million euros in the quarter.

-Growth came from listings, where revenue was up 50.2 percent at 19.8 million euros, driven by continued vigor in the initial public offering (IPO) market, including deals such as Altice NV's (ATCA.AS) acquisition of U.S. cable TV operator Cablevision Systems Corp CVC.N and large cross-border operations, including LafargeHolcim LHN.VX.
+Growth came from listings, where revenue was up 50.2 percent at 19.8 million euros, driven by continued vigour in the initial public offering (IPO) market, including deals such as Altice NV's acquisition of U.S. cable TV operator Cablevision Systems Corp and large cross-border operations, including LafargeHolcim.

 Euronext also got a boost from a 31.4 percent rise in cash-trading turnover to 49.6 million euros.